hhandika/segui/website/docs/cli-usage/command_options.md

 Below are several other examples on using `--input` (or `-i` in short format):

-Inputing multiple file in a directory using wildcard:
+Inputting multiple file in a directory using wildcard:

 ```Bash
 segul <COMMAND> <SUBCOMMAND> -i alignment-dir/*.fasta
 ```

-Inputing multiple files in multiple directories:
+Inputting multiple files in multiple directories:

 ```Bash
 segul <COMMAND> <SUBCOMMAND> -i alignment-dir1/*.fasta alignment-dir2/*.fasta